-- Read a story.
+- Listen to a story everyday from the websites below.
 Talk about what happened in the book and your favourite part.
-Below is a site where you can read books online

 - Extension: Children going into Reception in the next academic year - practice writing your name.
 Use a name prompt to look at and form the letters

 - Complete these activities:

 - Make a Queen of hearts crown.
 Below is an example: